 Self storage has become quite a phenomenon in the UK.
 According to a 2016 UK Self Storage Association report there are now 1,077 self storage sites in the UK and the industry is valued at around £440 million.
-With all of us increasingly pushed for space, self storage can often provide a money saving alternative to office rentals, moving home or paying unnecessary rent.
+With all of us increasingly pushed for space, self storage can often provide a money saving alternative to office rentals, moving home, extending your home or paying unnecessary rent.

 The UK loves self storage